Ventilation & Smoke Control Equipment Installation Business License in Dubai

 Step 4: Select a Facility

 Dubai South Business Hub offers flexi-desk options, serviced offices, and warehouse units.
-A flexi-desk or virtual office package satisfies the registered address requirement for a pure trading licence.
+A flexi-desk or virtual office package satisfies the registered address requirement for a pure trading license.
 Traders holding physical stock will need a licensed warehouse within the free zone.

 Compliance and Regulatory Requirements